Rate this page:

 1 2bzt confluence.yml

-In case some actions does not have 95+% success rate refer to the following logs in dc-app-performance-toolkit/app/results/confluence/YY-MM-DD-hh-mm-ss
+In case some actions have 0% success rate refer to the following logs in dc-app-performance-toolkit/app/results/confluence/YY-MM-DD-hh-mm-ss

 folder: